 The beauty of having Hong Kong as a travel hub is flying with HK Express.
 Also known as Hong Kong Express Airways Limited, the airline flies to many destinations in Asia including Japan, Vietnam, Korea and Thailand.

-As the first and only low-cost carrier in Hong Kong, HK Express has amazing promotions throughout the year.
-I flew with HK Express seven times over the last three years and saved a significant amount of money.
+As one of the Hong Kong budget airlines, HK Express has amazing promotions throughout the year.
+I flew with HK Express seven times over the last four years and saved a significant amount of money.
 So I want to share everything I know about the budget airline and how you can save money by flying with HK Express.